 Free school meals for children in need

-Rashford’s eloquent letter reflected on his own experiences growing up and highlighted that during the pandemic, the Food Foundation estimates that roughly 200,000 children have been forced to skip meals, with school closures putting more pressure on families to provide all three meals each day.
-‘From 2018-2019, 9 in 30 children in any given classroom were living in poverty in the UK. [...]
-45% of children in Black and minority ethnic groups are now in poverty.’
-Rashford calls for the government to prevent these vulnerable children going hungry by reversing the decision to cancel the food voucher scheme over the Summer holiday period.
+Rashford’s powerful letter reflected on his own experiences growing up and highlighted that during the pandemic, the Food Foundation estimates that roughly 200,000 children have been forced to skip meals, with school closures putting more pressure on families to provide all three meals each day.
+‘From 2018-2019, 9 in 30 children in any given classroom were living in poverty in the UK’ his letter said ‘45% of children in Black and minority ethnic groups are now in poverty.’
+Rashford called for the government to prevent these vulnerable children going hungry by reversing the decision to cancel the food voucher scheme over the Summer holiday period.

 Victory: the government U-turn

-One day after Marcus shared his open letter on social media, UK Prime Minister Boris Johnson announced that the government would be continuing the food voucher scheme - thanks to the campaigning of the football star.
-Families will be given £15 each week per child to spend in supermarkets - for the 1.3 million children who rely on school meals, this is a lifeline..
+The day after Marcus shared his open letter on social media, UK Prime Minister Boris Johnson announced that the government would be continuing the food voucher scheme - thanks to the campaigning of the football star.
+Families were given £15 each week per child to spend in supermarkets - for the 1.3 million children who rely on free school meals, this was a lifeline.

 Football players have huge international followings and when they utilise their platforms, amazing results often follow - David Beckham was our Goal 3: Good Health and Wellbeing ambassador last year.
 We can’t wait to see what Marcus does next - one thing is for sure, he’s definitely got our vote for Sports Personality of the Year!